Multi-period Mean-Buffered Probability of Exceedance in Defined Contribution Portfolio Optimization: Proof of Theorem

 \subsubsection{Inner optimization}

 For now, we fix $W^p \in \Gamma$ and consider the inner control problem, which corresponds to a portfolio optimization over the bounded domain $\Omega \times \mathcal{T}\cup\{T\}$.
 We show that the scheme for this inner problem satisfies three key properties: $\ell_\infty$-stability, monotonicity, and local consistency.
-To facilitate the analysis, we reformulate both the pre-commitment Mean–bPoE/CVaR problem in Definition~\ref{def:glwb} and the numerical scheme~\eqref{eq:terminal_sym}–\eqref{eq:incept_pre}, including both interior and boundary equations, each in a unified operator form.
+To facilitate the analysis, we reformulate both the pre-commitment Mean–bPoE/CVaR localized problem in Definition~\ref{def:glwb} and the numerical scheme~\eqref{eq:terminal_sym}–\eqref{eq:incept_pre}, including both interior and boundary equations, each in a unified operator form.
+We first start with the localized problem formulation.

 For notational convenience, let $\hat{x} = (y, b, W^p) \in \Omega \times \Gamma$ and $\hat{x}^m = (\hat{x}, t_m)$ with $t_m \in \mathcal{T} \cup \{t_M = T\}$.
 For fixed $W^p \in \Gamma$, we denote by $\widehat{V}^p(W^p, t_{m+1})$ the function $\widehat{V}^p(y, b, W^p, t_{m+1})$.
 When clear from context, we write $\widehat{V}^p(y, b, \cdot, t_{m+1})$ or $\widehat{V}^p(\cdot, t_{m+1})$ in place of the full expression.